Albizia: planting, pruning and care

 Albizzia julibrissin Summer Chocolate

-An original variety thanks to its very dark, brownish-purple foliage with superb tones.
-Before taking on this colour, its young leaves are first green, creating a lovely mix of colours with older leaves.
+An original variety with very dark, purplish‑brown foliage with superb tones.
+Young leaves are first green before taking on this hue, creating a lovely colour contrast with older leaves.

 • Flowering time August, September